 To draw the same flower as seen from a side angle, draw an oval and add crossed lines as before.

-When you draw petals around these quarter lines, the one that “comes at” you, will be epsecially short.
-That’s called foreshortening.
+When you draw petals around these quarter lines, the one that “comes at” you, will be especially short.
+That’s called ‘foreshortening.’

-The petal on the opposite side is forshorteded too, since these two petals are on the same plane of the drawing.
+The petal on the opposite side is shortened too, since these two petals are on the same plane in the drawing.

-To draw a flower with longer petals, move the center mark below the oval.
+To increase this three dimensional effect, move the center mark below the oval.